kataras/build-a-better-web-together/response-engines.md

 )

 func main() {
-	// here we are re-registering the default text/plain,  and after we will register the 'appender' only iris.UseResponse(text.New(), text.ContentType) // it's the key which happens to be a valid content-type also, "text/plain" so this will be used as the ContentType header
+	// here we are registering the default text/plain,  and after we will register the 'appender' only iris.UseResponse(text.New(), text.ContentType) // it's the key which happens to be a valid content-type also, "text/plain" so this will be used as the ContentType header

 	// register by type/raw iris.ResponseEngine implementation